 Show Notes

-Rich Dad Poor Dad has sold over 40 million copies worldwide.
-Forty million.
-And every single week, I get messages from listeners saying, "Martin, that's the book that first got me thinking about real estate."
-There's a reason it keeps landing on bestseller lists 27 years after publication — Kiyosaki cracked the code on one concept that most people never learn in school.
+I'm Martin Maxwell.
+Rich Dad Poor Dad has sold over 40 million copies — and every week listeners tell me it was the book that first got them thinking about real estate.
+Twenty-seven years later, it still lands on bestseller lists because Kiyosaki nailed one idea most people never learn in school: the difference between an asset and a liability.

-Leverage: The Wealth Multiplier
+Leverage — The Wealth Multiplier

 Three Mindsets, Three Outcomes

-Kiyosaki's Framework Applied to Your First Rental
+Applying the Framework to Your First Rental

 Your Wealth Audit This Week